Practitioners

 How Wilderness Becomes Wilderness

-Have you ever wondered how a wilderness area becomes designated?
+Have you ever wondered how a wilderness area is designated?
 It's a multi-step process that involves various stakeholders, and it all starts with a recommendation.

 1. Recommendation: State governments, federal land management agencies, organized groups, or even individual citizens can propose an area for wilderness designation.